Recovering from I/O and Media Errors

 Internal drives are unlikely to have power problems unless you've recently moved the power cables around or are experiencing other power issues with the system.
 If you have a volt meter and can find the pin voltage specifications, you can test the power leads to each drive.

 If you are dealing with an external drive or have recently done work on or near an internal drive, check all the data and power cables that you might have touched or moved.
 Make sure they are plugged in securely and not obviously damaged.
-Swap out USB, firewire, or eSATA cables and try other ports if you can.
-Internal ribbon cables should not be messed with if they are original and the drive has been working up until now: you are more likely to cause damage than to find it.
+Swap out USB, Firewire, Thunderbolt, or eSATA cables and try other ports if you can.
+Internal ribbon cables should not be moved if they are original and the drive has been working up until now: you are more likely to cause damage than to find it.

 Don't forget to check your external power supply cables as well.
 For external drives, try swapping out the power brick if you have another one of the exact same kind.
 Power supply failures can sometimes mimic cable or other failure modes.
-For USB or Firewire bus powered drives, switch them to wall power or plug them directly into the computer (not through a hub).
+For USB, Firewire, or Thunderbolt bus powered drives, switch them to wall power or plug them directly into the computer (not through a hub).

 If the drive is having trouble spinning up, you may need to let it cool for an hour or more.
 Spinning up places the most stress on the drive motor and requires the most power.
 So your goal is to get it going and keep it going long enough to make full backup.
 Disable any energy saving settings that might cause it to spin down.
 Plan ahead: have a backup plan with enough space ready to go.